Xiaohong-Deng/mooqita-icccg/README.md

 ### Install Gems

-to avoid polluting your default gemset you can either `bundle install --path vendor` or use `gemset` functionality that `rvm` or `rbenv` provides.
+To avoid polluting your default gemset you can either `bundle install --path vendor` or use `gemset` functionality that `rvm` or `rbenv` provides.
+Add `vendor/ruby` to `.gitignore` if you choose the former.
+You can choose other directories inside your project directory if you like.

 ### Set Up Database